WebComponentHelpers/ImperaJS/README.md

 ```
 Note the **this.todos[...]**, a read only property with the name of the StateVariable has been added to the element, this is again a
 safe property to use: it cannot change the state of the app, it's just a getter.
 As above, also the transitions are added to the element.
+A hook callback function is added for each StateVariable and can be overriden by the user, it has a predefined naming scheme: **on_"stateVarName"\_update**,
+this hooks runs every time the variable is updated and runs before the "render()", one interesting use case for this is property/attribute reflection to state variables.